 Stories submitted to either studios, like Paramount, or larger Non-Studio Production Companies (NSPCs), like Castle Rock.
 They are usually reviewed first by their own story departments or their own development executives, who then decide whether or not the story should be pitched internally to the top executive or executives of that company (Executive/producer 1, 2007).
-A pitch meeting is where the owner of the idea or property discusses the idea or property in more detail than the development executive would see if the development executive were just to read a screenplay.
-Indeed, the person pitching the idea, often the writer, has to interest the potential development executive in the idea enough that the development executive will risk his or her reputation on the story idea with his or her superiors.
+A pitch meeting is where the owner of the idea or property discusses the idea or property in detail than the development, or creative executive (CE).
+The person pitching the idea, usually the producer or the writer, has to interest the CE in the idea enough so that the development executive will risk his or her reputation on the story idea with his or her superiors.

-Although most pitches are done in formal settings - at the offices of studio and NSPC executives, it is not unusual for pitches to be conducted in informal social settings.
+Although most pitches are done in formal settings, such as at the offices of studio and NSPC executives, it is not unusual for pitches to be conducted in informal social settings.
 For example, projects are often mentioned at industry functions, like screenings of new movies or industry-associated dinners (Litwak, 1986).
 This illustrates the concept of access.
 Access is the ability to meet with industry personnel who can have impact on greenlighting a film in person.
 This is extremely important because whether or not an industry executive becomes interested enough in a movie idea often depends on intuition.
 There are formalized processes for getting deals done, but much of the deal-making depends on the relationship between and the reputation of the parties involved.
 If the relationship is cordial, based on past experience, or if the people do not know each other well but they have positive reputations, there is a greater chance that obstacles in the deal-making process can be overcome.
 If one can establish a positive personal bond by meeting with an industry executive face-to-face, there is a greater chance for the industry executive to take the project more seriously.

 Project ideas are usually submitted to studios or non-studio production companies in the form of a screenplay.
 A screenplay or script is usually a 105-120 page, three-act manuscript in a specific format that would represent a typical two-hour movie.
-Screenplays that are not submitted by recognized agencies are rarely read by studio personnel.
-The screenplay may be good as is, but it is often perceived as better, and recommended for additional development prior to a greenlight decision being made, if it is allied with a well-known actor (Garey, 1992).
-Approximately 1-2% of all screenplays receive a "recommend" rating (Doran, personal conversation, October 17, 1997).
+Screenplays that are not in this format or are not submitted by recognized agencies are rarely read by studio personnel.
+The screenplay may be good as is, but it is often recommended for additional development prior to a greenlight decision being made, if it is allied with a well-known actor (Garey, 1992).
+Approximately 1-2% of all screenplays received by the studios receive a "recommend" rating (Doran, personal conversation, October 17, 1997).